Entity and numeric character references

 Entity and character references cannot stand in place of special characters that define structural elements in CommonMark.
 For example, although

-in emphasis delimiters, bullet list markers, or thematic breaks.
+*can be used in place of a literal*character,*cannot replace*in emphasis delimiters, bullet list markers, or thematic breaks.

 Conforming CommonMark parsers need not store information about whether a particular character was represented in the source using a Unicode character or an entity reference.